 Health Care Supervisor:

-The Health Care Supervisor (HCS) is, by regulation, present at the camp at all times and has, at a minimum, First Aid and CPR certification.
-The Health Care Consultant authorizes the Health Care Supervisor to be in charge of health matters at camp on a day-to-day basis and to dispense medications.
+The health care supervisor (HCS) is, by regulation, present at the camp at all times and has, at a minimum, first aid and CPR certification.
+The health care consultant authorizes the HCS to be in charge of health matters at camp on a day-to-day basis and to dispense medications.

 State regulations cover the storage and dispensing of medications.
-All medication must come to camp in the original containers and be stored by the Health Care Supervisor in locked compartments in the camp health center.
-Exceptions to storage by the Health Care Supervisor are authorized for medications for treatment of allergies and asthma.
+All medication must come to camp in the original containers and be stored by the health care supervisor in locked compartments in the camp health center.
+Exceptions to storage by the HCS are authorized for medications for treatment of allergies and asthma.
 Questions about these medications should be raised with the camp prior to the child’s arrival.
 To ensure a smooth transition, we recommend that your child continue the medications she needs during the school year at summer camp.
 If prescription medications are brought to camp, the container must have a pharmacy label showing the prescription number, patient’s name, date filled, physician’s name, name of medication and directions for use.
-Any camper coming to camp with a prescription Epi-pen® or inhaler, must bring two of either, one for the infirmary and one for the unit.
-The Health Care Supervisor dispenses medication according to the directions.
+Any camper coming to camp with a prescription Epi-pen® or inhaler must bring two of either, one for the infirmary and one for the unit.
+The HCS dispenses medication according to the directions.
 If a camper refuses to take prescribed medications, this refusal is documented in the health log and the parent/guardian is notified.
-If your camper is taking the bus to camp, all medications must be placed in a labeled zip-loc bag with campers name and address and handed directly to the bus monitor by parent/guardian.
+If your camper is taking the bus to camp, all medications must be placed in a Ziploc bag labeled with the camper's name and address and handed directly to the bus monitor by parent/guardian.

-Complete Health Care policy for council camps is available to a parent or guardian upon request to Girl Scouts of Eastern Massachusetts, 95 Berkeley St. Boston, MA 02116
+Complete health care policy for council camps is available to a parent or guardian upon request to Girl Scouts of Eastern Massachusetts, 95 Berkeley St., Suite 404, Boston, MA 02116

 Care of Campers, MA DPH

-Staff is responsible for reporting any signs of illness to the Health Care Supervisor (HCS), who assesses each situation.
-The HCS may administer over-the-counter medications she believes warranted if they are authorized by the parent/guardian.
-If the HCS determines the child should be transported home or be seen by the Health Care Consultant, she informs the Camp Director and arrangements are made.
+Staff is responsible for reporting any signs of illness to the health care supervisor (HCS), who assesses each situation.
+The HCS may administer over-the-counter medications she believes are warranted if they are authorized by the parent/guardian.
+If the HCS determines the child should be sent home or seen by the health care consultant, she informs the camp director and arrangements are made.
 In both situations, the parent/guardian is contacted as soon as possible.

 Care of Campers who have an Illness/Accident at Camp

-Parents/guardians will be notified as soon as possible should your daughter be taken to the doctor's office/hospital for an injury or health condition and if medication has been prescribed by the camp's Health Care Consultant.
-The HCS or Camp Director will notify parents/guardians of any persistent conditions or ailments.
-Parents/guardians should notify their doctor and health care provider of any health condition or accident/injury occuring at camp for follow up visits and billing purposes.
+Parents/guardians will be notified as soon as possible should a camper be taken to the doctor's office/hospital for an injury or health condition and if medication has been prescribed by the camp's health care consultant.
+The HCS or camp director will notify parents/guardians of any persistent conditions or ailments.
+Parents/guardians should notify their doctor and health care provider of any health condition or accident/injury occurring at camp for follow-up visits and billing purposes.